AdeyAmare/alx-low_level_programming/README.md

-This contains the source code
+This contains the directory for project C, Hello World.